Kelzor/Introductory-ancient-DNA-practical/aDNA Data Analysis I/aDNA_Data_Analysis_I.md

 - Why is the sequence length distribution flagged for all quality filtered samples?

 - Using the trimmed and merged **Fastqc reports**, fill in the `Nr.
-Reads into Mapping (post trimming and merging)` and `Proportion kept after trimming and merging` columns in the mapping report.
+Reads into Mapping` and `Proportion kept after trimming and merging` columns in the mapping report.

-- The proportion of reads kept after trimming and merging is an important metric to consider when assessing sequencing read and run quality.
-Think of some reasons why.
+- What insight does the proportion of reads kept after trimming and merging give you about your sequencing data?

 ## Part 3: Alignment of quality filtered sequencing reads

 After quality control, the next step is to align reads (`.fastq` files) to a reference genome, because the reads alone have no information about organism of origin.
-This is (called **mapping**) It is a critical step in your data analysis pipeline, and depending on how strictly or loosely you perform alignments, you can get false negative or false positive results.
+This is called **mapping**.
+It is a critical step in your data analysis pipeline, and depending on how strictly or loosely you perform alignments, you can get false negative or false positive results.
 Below is a diagram of the mapping process (Fig.6).
 It is common in aDNA to use [**BWA**](https://bio-bwa.sourceforge.net/) to align reads.

 <img src="https://github.com/Kelzor/Introductory-ancient-DNA-practical/blob/main/aDNA%20Data%20Analysis%20I/images/Fig4.mapping.png" alt="mapping" width="900">

 _Figure 6.
 Depiction of mapping reads to a reference genome_

 The reference genome is in a one-dimensional file format called `fasta`.
-It is “one-dimensional” because it does not hold any higher-level information about quality, heterozygosity, read support, etc. A reference genome is a consensus sequence.
+It is “one-dimensional” because it does not hold any higher-level information about base quality, heterozygosity, read support, etc. A reference genome is a consensus sequence.
 It can be one long sequence or broken up into sections called contigs.
 These samples have been mapped to the revised Cambridge reference sequence, the primary mitochondrial reference genome.

 Open [`rCRS.fasta`](https://github.com/Kelzor/Introductory-ancient-DNA-practical/blob/main/aDNA%20Data%20Analysis%20I/mtDNA_reference_genome/rCRS.fa)

 - What does fasta format look like?
 How would you describe it?

 - What is this reference genome sequence of?

 The outputs of mapping are `.bam` and `.bai` files.
 A `.bam` file contains the mapping coordinates and quality scores for each read to the reference genome, and it has a corresponding index filed called a `.bai` that acts like its table of contents.
 A `.bam` file can be converted into a `.sam` for manual inspection.
-They convey the same information, but a `.bam` is in binary format to save space (Fig 7).
+They contain the same data, but a `.bam` is in binary format to save space (Fig 7).

 - `.sam` Human-readable file with huge file size
 - `.bam` Compressed file size but gibberish